A Socio-Political Model of Lies in Russia

 Book Synopsis A Socio-Political Model of Lies in Russia by : Jason C. Vaughn

 Download or read book A Socio-Political Model of Lies in Russia written by Jason C. Vaughn and published by UPA.
-This book was released on 2016-04-29 with total page 228 pages.
+This book was released on 2016-04-29 with total page 219 pages.
 Available in PDF, EPUB and Kindle.
-Book excerpt: This book examines Russian public opinion, culture and society in the context of the lies, liars and untruths consistent with, but not exclusive to, the rule of Putin.
-Based on new research, this study applies a new approach and seeks to provide an understanding of Russia’s socio-political environment to outsiders.
+Book excerpt: This book is written to examine Russian public opinion, culture and society in the context of the lies, liars and untruths consistent with, but not exclusively part of, the rule of Russia’s second (and fourth) post-Soviet President Vladimir Vladimirovich Putin.
+Then, it is to assess what future there is for Russia in view of Russia’s peculiar ‘socio-political’ culture of parallel truth and untruth.
+Based on new research, literature and historical examination of ‘untruth’ in Russia, using political, social, cultural, media and public opinion analysis, this study develops and applies a new and novel approach, or “model(s),” to the study of lies in Russia.
+Further, this book seeks to provide an understanding of Russia’s socio-political environment to outsiders not versed in the ins-and-outs of the influences, causes and reasoning for the Russian government’s, and the Russian public’s, reactions to publicized events.

 A Socio-Political Model of Lies in Russia Related Books